 2. Los Angeles Lakers

 Even if the Golden State Warriors are the team of the hour, there’s no team larger-than-life as are the Los Angeles Lakers.
-There’s not only history in the organization, but there’s also new and renewed blood in the core personnel of Team President Magic Johnson, Coach Luke Walton, rookie phenom Lonzo Ball and fast flourishing Brandon Ingram.
-The team is all about rings and the city is all about glamour, two things that LeBron can easily buy into.
+There’s not only history in the organization, but there’s also new and renewed blood in the core personnel of Team President Magic Johnson, Coach Luke Walton, rookie phenom Lonzo Ball and fast flourishing Kyle Kuzma.
+The team is all about rings and the city is all about glamour; two things that LeBron can easily buy into.

 The roster would be free and clear to bring in an entire starting lineup.
 Anyone and everyone from John Wall, Chris Paul, Boogie Cousins, Paul George to LeBron James himself.
 Let’s not forget that Russell Westbrook can be swapped for one or both of the guards.
 The possibilities of stacking next year’s Lakers team would be like playing with special edition Lego’s.